chris-u/fluent-plugin-input-gelf/README.md

     * tcp

   * trust_client_timestamp (default: true)
-    * true  (use client provided timestamp, if it exists, for fluent metadata)
+    * true  (use client provided timestamp for fluent metadata if it exists)
     * false (ignore client provided timestamp for fluent metadata)

     * client_timestamp_to_i (default: false) (ignored if trust_client_timestamp is false)